firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 clashes.

 The first :func:`~pyop2.par_loop` argument ``midpoints`` is direct and therefore no corresponding :class:`~pyop2.Map` is passed to the wrapper function and the data pointer is passed straight to the kernel with an appropriate offset.
 The second argument ``coordinates`` is indirect and hence a :class:`~pyop2.Dat`-:class:`~pyop2.Map` pair is passed.
-Pointers to the data are gathered via the :class:`~pyop2.Map` of arity 3 and staged in the array ``arg1_0_vec``, which is passed to kernel.
-The coordinate data can therefore be accessed in the kernel via double indirection as if it was stored consecutively in memory.
+Pointers to the data are gathered via the :class:`~pyop2.Map` of arity 3 and staged in the array ``arg1_0_vec``, which is passed to the kernel.
+The coordinate data can therefore be accessed in the kernel via double indirection with the :class:`~pyop2.Map` already applied.
 Note that for both arguments, the pointers are to two consecutive double values, since the :class:`~pyop2.DataSet` is of dimension two in either case.

 OpenMP backend
 --------------